Driving In Albania: Everything You NEED To Know 2026

 After spending a month road-tripping across Albania, we can say for certain, this is the best way to experience the country!
+That being said, driving in Albania is not always the easiest.

 We’re here to share with you our first-hand experience of driving in Albania, including everything you need to know, from how to rent a car, to the rules of the road, and useful things to know before you set off.